Fabius Valens

 Valens tried to continue the struggle, and departed by ship from Pisa for Gaul to try to raise new troops.
 He put in at Hercules Monoecus (modern Monaco) but was advised not to try to march inland as a procurator named Gaius Valerius Paulinus had raised a strong force from former members of Otho's Praetorian Guard.
 These had been dismissed from the service after Vitellius' victory, but were only too ready to re-enlist to support Vitellius' rival.
 Valens therefore sailed on, and was cast up by a storm on the Stoechades (modern Iles d'Hyeres, near Toulon).
 Here he was caught by surprise by some galleys sent after him by Valerius Paulinus, and captured.
 Paulinus sent him back to Italy, where he was executed at Urvinum (modern Urbino).
 His head was taken to Narni to be shown to the Vitellian troops who were still resisting there in hope that Valens would return with reinforcements.
 The sight of Valens' head was enough to persuade them to surrender.

 One anecdote says that he appeared on the music-stage hall at Nero's coming of age celebrations, not at the command of Nero but voluntarily.
 At the time this was frowned upon, and many people thought that he was merely a man of fashion.
+Valens was an undisciplined character but not without talent; he tried to portray himself as witty by behaving frivolously.